 Infinite via tuning

 Yamaha DD65 Premium Package -

 The Alesis DM6 USB kit is the #1 best-seller in the electronic drum kit category and has been crowned the best electronic drum kit by not only me but countless of other professional reviewers.
 The fact of the matter is that it has the best bang for buck, no matter for who.

 It's good enough to perform with, more than enough for practice and it's so easy-to-use even a 10-year old could do it.
 Top all of that off with 108 sounds, USB-MIDI output and much much more - there's no doubt in anyone's mind, this is the real deal.

 Plug your iPod into the Alesis DM6 module and you'll be able to play along to all of your favourite songs almost instantly.

 The kit is on a heavy-duty aluminium rack with a sleek look and the package itself contains everything you need - a pair of drumsticks, all of the mounting hardware and cables you'll need and... *drum roll*... kick drum and hi-hat pedals.

 It's also the only drum kit in it's price class, by far, that has recording capabilities.
 That says a lot about Alesis and what they were going for with this model.
-I urge you to check out the specifics here.
+I urge you to check out the specifics by clicking the button below.